BDA-KTS/claim_similarity_retrieval/README.md

 The method takes an input claim or sentence from the user, computes its similarity with the fact-checked claims in ClaimsKG, and returns a ranked list of matching claims.
 The results include relevance scores, veracity ratings, and references to the original fact-check sources.

-The similarity between the input sentence and the claims in ClaimsKG is calculated using Cosine Similarity.
+The similarity between the input sentence and the claims in ClaimsKG is calculated using [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity).
 This involves comparing the embedding representations of the input and the claims, ensuring accurate and efficient retrieval of relevant fact-checked information.

 This tool provides a practical solution for verifying information, combating misinformation, and supporting research in the field of online content validation.